csu/PySpotifyControlAPI/README.md

 PySpotifyControlAPI
 ================

-A Flask app uses PySpotifyControl and PyMultiScrobble to allow users to control a Spotify desktop client through a REST API.
+A Flask app that uses [PySpotifyControl](https://github.com/csu/PySpotifyControl) to allow users to control a Spotify desktop client through a REST API and front end web interface.

 ## Features
-* Can scrobble plays to the Last.fm accounts of all listeners
+* Can scrobble plays to the Last.fm accounts of all listeners (using [PyMultiScrobble](https://github.com/csu/PyMultiScrobble))
 * API endpoints for playing a specific song, play/pause, volume up/down, next/previous song, and getting the current song's name and artist.

 ## Requirements